 - Can the money exchange be handled outside turkey? can the buyer pay to my foreign bank account?

 - What does a lawyer do when selling property in turkey on behalf of a foreign citizen?

-If you have a property in Turkey that you wish to sell, there a number of important considerations to take into account.
+If you have a property in Turkey that you wish to sell, there are a number of important considerations to take into account.
 For example, at which stages do you have to be present?
 Or, can you sell your property via proxy/power of attorney?

-Once you have agreed on a price with the buyer and agreed on the terms and conditions of the sale then you must arrange the documentation listed below if you wish to finalise the sale process in reasonable time with no stress.
+Once you have agreed on a price with the buyer and agreed on the terms and conditions of the sale, then you must arrange the documentation listed below if you wish to finalise the sale process in reasonable time with no stress.

-Secondly you will need to have your fiscal number, 2 passport size photos, your compulsory earthquake insurance, municipality value document and your property evaluation report ( this report is obligatory) ready, before you make the official sale application at the land registry office.
-At this stage if you have not paid all your municipality property taxes in time since you purchased your property, you have to clear these payments at the relevant municipality offices before you make the application for sale of the property.
+Secondly, you will need to have your fiscal number, 2 passport size photos, your compulsory earthquake insurance, municipality value document and your property evaluation report (this report is obligatory) ready, before you make the official sale application at the land registry office.
+At this stage, if you have not paid all your municipality property taxes in time since you purchased your property, you have to clear these payments at the relevant municipality offices before you make the application for sale of the property.